TUBAF-IUZ-LiaScript/ProfComm/presentation_starts.md

 ### Task 2

 > Choose one of the videos in Task 1 and watch the whole presentation.
-Write an analysis of the presentation including the points below and upload it to
+Write an analysis of the presentation including the points below and upload it as a pdf [here](https://bildungsportal.sachsen.de/opal/auth/RepositoryEntry/37010112522/CourseNode/1670470089431736007)

 - Give your text a title
 - The title of the TED talk